Tether Price Tops $1.00 (USDT)

-Tether (CURRENCY:USDT) traded 0% lower against the dollar during the one day period ending at 21:00 PM ET on May 15th.
-One Tether coin can now be bought for $1.00 or 0.00002121 BTC on exchanges.
-Tether has a market cap of $58.30 billion and $162.77 billion worth of Tether was traded on exchanges in the last 24 hours.
-In the last seven days, Tether has traded 0% higher against the dollar.
+Tether (CURRENCY:USDT) traded 0.2% higher against the U.S. dollar during the twenty-four hour period ending at 12:00 PM ET on May 18th.
+One Tether coin can now be bought for approximately $1.00 or 0.00002315 BTC on major cryptocurrency exchanges.
+Tether has a market cap of $58.28 billion and approximately $148.50 billion worth of Tether was traded on exchanges in the last 24 hours.
+During the last week, Tether has traded 0.2% higher against the U.S. dollar.

 About Tether